 - Make it spicy by adding a few tablespoons of chili flakes into it!

 Miso/Gochujang Powder Ingredients

 Making the Miso/Gochujang Powder

-- In a small bowl, combine the miso paste and gochujang paste together.
+- In a small bowl, combine 3 tablespoons miso paste and 1 ½ tablespoon gochujang (Korean hot pepper paste) paste together.
 Put a piece of parchment paper into a cookie sheet and spread the paste thinly (1mm thick) onto the parchment paper.

 - Once 1 hour and 30 minutes has passed, check to see if the paste feels 'bendy' or 'gummy'.
 When you bend the parchment paper, the paste should crack slightly.
 If it still feels moist, continue to bake it for another 30 minutes until it is dry.

-- Once the paste has dried, rip it off the parchment paper and break it up into smaller pieces and blitz it in a food processor or blender until it becomes a powder.
+- Once the paste has dried, peel it off the parchment paper, and break it up into smaller pieces, and blitz it in a food processor or blender until it becomes a powder.

 - Set the powder aside for later.

 - Finely chop 2 cloves garlic and set aside for later.